Jaykul/RequiredModules/ReadMe.md

 ## Latest Changes

+### 5.1.1 Fixes support for prerelease versions

+You can use ranges like `[1.0.0-a, 2.0.0-a)` to specify a range that _allows_ prerelease versions.
+Having _any_ pre-release label in either the minimum or maximum version will allow pre-release versions.
+This means that if you want to **exclude** pre-release versions of a future breaking change release, you should specify the maximum (exclusive) version with the "a" pre-release tag, like `2.0.0-a)` which is the lowest alphanumeric version, and not just `2.0.0)` -- this is because 2.0.0-beta is a _lower version number_ than 2.0.0.

 ### 5.1.0 Supports Upgrades

 This version supports upgrading modules you already have installed.
 Normally, `Install-RequiredModule` will only search online after determining that you don't have a valid version installed already.
 Now with the `-Upgrade` switch, it will search online first, and select the highest valid version, and _then_ check if you have _that version_ installed.
 If it's not already installed, it will install it.